 Microsoft Secure Score helps organizations get insights into security posture based on security-related measurements.
-Microsoft Defender for Identity leverages Secure Score with fourteen recommended actions.
-In a series of blog posts, I will go through all fourteen recommended actions and what they mean, a plan of approach, their impact, and my security recommendations, hopefully helping others.
+Microsoft Defender for Identity leverages Secure Score with twenty-seven recommended actions.
+In a series of blog posts, I will go through all twenty-seven recommended actions and what they mean, a plan of approach, their impact, and my security recommendations, hopefully helping others.
 The eighth one in the series is the “Disable Print spooler service on domain controllers” recommended action.

 Introduction